-After the engraving is done, polish with sandpaper and apply the wood stain to create a darker shade.
+After the engraving, polish with sandpaper and apply the wood stain to create a darker shade.
 The wood is now engraved!

 You can also use the Cricut Maker to cut the wood in a particular shape before engraving it.
 The process of cutting requires you to use the knife blade tool.
-Also, you need to work from your desktop as the tool cannot be accessed on mobile devices or tablets.
+Also, it would be best to work from your desktop, as the tool cannot be accessed on mobile devices or tablets.

 How to Engrave Metal with Cricut Maker?

 Engraving metal with the Cricut Maker isn’t any different from other materials.